A new perspective on dynamic network flow problems via port-Hamiltonian systems: Introduction

 An established way to handle flows over time is based on time-discretization and on the construction of so-called time-expanded networks, see, for example, \cite{fleischer07quickest,Gross14,skutella09introduction}.
 By generating a copy of the (static) network for each time step and introducing arcs that reflect travel times between nodes by spanning over different time steps, dynamic network flows can be approximated by static network flows that can be computed using classical methods.
 However, this comes at the cost of a largely increased network complexity -- and hence computational time -- and becomes impractical for large real-world applications.
 Moreover, it is difficult to incorporate non-linear and flow dependent edge costs into the framework of time-expanded networks.
 One possible but rather rough approximation of flow dependent edge costs consists in introducing several (parallel) arcs with limited capacity and increasing costs, so that larger flow amounts are forced to use more expensive edges \cite{koehler05flows}.

-Alternatively, dynamic and non-linear network flows can be modelled by using differential equations on the individual edges and, if necessary, also in the nodes of the network.
-This is particularly well-suited whenever a high accuracy is needed, for example, when modelling gas or water networks.
-Due to the large computational complexity, however, these models are often limited to smaller instances.
-We refer to \cite{Cominetti2018,Goettlich2016,herty2010,waternetworks} for exemplary results and applications.
+Alternatively, dynamic and non-linear network flows can be modelled by using one dimensional partial differential equations (PDE) on each edge and, if necessary, also ordinary differential equations in each node of the network.
+This is particularly well-suited whenever a high accuracy is needed and was successfully applied for modelling, simulation \cite{SailerMarheineke2022,egger2018stability,egger2018structure,mehrmann2018model} and optimization \cite{EggerKuglerWollner2017,Burlacu2019,Gugat2005optimal,Gugat2018mip,Gugat2018towards,krug2021optimization,Daensches2023adaptive,jaekle2023optimal,herty2010,Goettlich2016} of gas, traffic or heating networks, see also \cite{gugat2022modeling} for a recent overview in the gas setting and \cite{waternetworks} for more details on water networks.
+Due to the large computational complexity, however, these models are often limited to smaller instances, see the discussion in \cite{Cominetti2018}.

-The port-Hamiltonian flows that are considered in this paper can be viewed as a compromise between (cheap and inaccurate) discretized linear and static flows and (accurate and complex) flow dynamics based on differential equations.
-Port-Hamiltonian flows cover static and dynamic models and allow for a wide range of further modelling options through the system matrices and via potential ports.
-We formulate tailored optimal control problems for PHS as the basis for gradient-based optimization approaches that are then applied to static and dynamic flow settings.
+The port-Hamiltonian flows that are considered in this paper are modelled in terms of ordinary differential equations (ODE), and can be viewed as a compromise between (cheap and inaccurate) discretized linear and static flows and (accurate and complex) flow dynamics based on PDE.
+We will show that port-Hamiltonian flows cover static as well as dynamic models and allow for a wide range of further modelling options through the system matrices and via potential ports.
+Further, we incorporate capacity constraints, which require tailored optimal control problems for PHS.
+We propose gradient-based optimization approaches that are then applied to static and dynamic flow settings.
+Characteristic for (static and dynamic) network flow problems are the flow conservation constraints that guarantee that no flow is added or lost at any node and that the (external) supplies and demands are satisfied.
+This flow conserving property, that is also sometimes referred to as Kirchhoff's law, is the basis of the suggested port-Hamiltonian formulation.
+To showcase the relation of \eqref{eq:MCNF} and the port-Hamiltonian framework we introduce the nodes $\rho$ as additional state.
+Flow conservation in the nodes leads to the constraint $-A^\top\rho =0$.
+Hence, the reformulation of the minimum cost flow problem in the extended state space is given by